kubade220/Project-Plus/README.md

 ### [Tasks]
-* Let's assume that your Project Manager came to you and said: Please test this mobile application in its entirety.
+[*](https://github.com/kubade220/Project-Plus/blob/main/Short%20Deadline.md) Let's assume that your Project Manager came to you and said: Please test this mobile application in its entirety.
 This is an application from a new client and we need to check how many bugs we will have to fix before we take it over.
 Where will you start your tests?
 You have 2 days to test the entire application.
-This is an application for the Android platform.[Tests in full](https://github.com/kubade220/Project-Plus/blob/main/Short%20Deadline.md)
+This is an application for the Android platform.[Tests in full]

 * The application is in the early stages of development.
 It only contains: Login field, Password field and Login button.
 How will you test the application on the phone and on the tablet?[Early stages of development](https://github.com/kubade220/Project-Plus/blob/main/poor%20resource.md)